 Then you have the issues of accents where words sound very similar, such as:

+Many words sound the same when broken down into phonemes and even more when different accents are involved.
+There are 42 recognized accents in the USA alone, with even more in places like the UK.
 That fact can lead to many issues within the speech-to-text software and make it sometimes unreadable after completion.

 The primary consideration with LVCSR is that it needs to have hundreds of thousands of matches for words instead of sounds.